miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 ```python
 default_hdrs=True
 ```

+## Using Factory Class Instantiater to Remove Scripts

 So, I throw caution to the wind and add that to my factory class instantiater and it has the exact intended effect of stripping out all CSS styling (for